-The consultation for the following plans ran until 23 March 2012 (12 noon): it is now closed for comment.
-You can view these documents online (click the links), or as a hard copy at the council offices and libraries listed below.
+You can view these documents by clicking on the links below, or as a hard copy at the council offices and libraries listed below.

-The City Centre Action Plan sets out how new development can help to upgrade, revitalise and better connect our buildings, streets and public spaces over the next 15 years.
+The City Centre Action Plan set out the policies and site allocations for development in Southampton City Centre to 2026.
 The plan will enable us create a city centre we can be proud of – a great place to do business, visit and live.
 It updates the statutory planning framework for the city centre and will be used by the council for deciding planning applications.

-The Core Strategy Partial Review proposes to reduce the targets for office development from 322,000 sq m to 120,000 sq m reflecting the impact of the current recession.
+The Core Strategy Partial Review is a citywide plan that reduces the targets for office and retail development to reflect the impact of the economic recession.
+The proposed targets for offices are 110,000 sq m and for retail 100,000 sq m.
 It will form part of the statutory planning framework and the new targets are reflected in the City Centre Action Plan.

 The Public Realm Summary Report (also available to download below) outlines the assessment of the public space within the city centre, conducted by Gehl Architects.
 Their input is collected in this summary.
 It focuses on the assessment and evaluation that Gehl Architects has contributed to the process.

-View consultation documents at the following council offices:
+View consultation documents at the following council office:

-Gateway One Stop Shop, One Guildhall Square, SO14 7FP and Central Local Housing Office, 100F St. Mary Street, SO14 1PE.
+Gateway One Stop Shop, One Guildhall Square, SO14 7FP.

 View consultation documents at the following libraries: